Faster Kill Pussycat

 "Faster Kill Pussycat" is the first single from British producer Oakenfold's second studio album, A Lively Mind (2006).
 The song features American actress Brittany Murphy's vocals and was co-written by singer-songwriter Kelli Ali (former vocalist of British trip hop group Sneaker Pimps).
-The title of the track is a play on the title of the movie Faster, Pussycat!
+The title of the track is a play on the title of the 1965 film Faster, Pussycat!
 Kill!
 Kill!.

-"Faster Kill Pussycat" peaked at number seven on the UK Singles Chart in June 2006, becoming Murphy's highest-charting single in Britain.
-Outside the United Kingdom, the single reached number one on the US Billboard Hot Dance Club Play chart and number two on the Billboard Hot Dance Airplay chart.
-It also peaked within the top 20 on the charts of Ireland and New Zealand.
+"Faster Kill Pussycat" peaked at number seven on the UK Singles Chart in June 2006, becoming Oakenfold's second top-10 hit in the United Kingdom.
+The single reached number one on the US Billboard Hot Dance Club Play chart and number two on the Billboard Hot Dance Airplay chart.
+It also entered the top 20 in Ireland and New Zealand.

 Music video

-The music video, shot on the rooftop of a parking garage in downtown Los Angeles, features Brittany Murphy dancing, with scenes of Oakenfold as a DJ and a wild crowd.
-Directed by renowned music video director Jake Nava, it premiered on television in May 2006, and received airplay on MTV and other music channels.
-It was also a pre-loaded video on Microsoft's Zune.
+The music video, shot on the rooftop of a parking garage in downtown Los Angeles, features Brittany Murphy dancing with scenes of Paul Oakenfold as a DJ and a wild crowd.
+Directed by Jake Nava, it premiered on television in May 2006 and was a pre-loaded video on Microsoft's Zune.